-Yearly vaccination is recommended because influenza vaccines are always changing.
+Influenza viruses are always changing so annual vaccination is recommended.
 Each year scientists try to match the viruses in the vaccine to those most likely to cause flu that year.
 Vaccinations will be provided to adults only (18 and over) at the clinics.
 Parents should contact their children's physician or the Division of Public Health for information about pediatric vaccinations.

-Megan Williams, DNP, BA, FNP-COPC, director of Population Health, said Beebe will once again host a free flu clinic at the Medical Center in Lewes every Monday from 9 a.m. to 1 p.m., September 21 through November 9, 2015.
-Beebe also provides free health screenings at events across Sussex County to better serve the community.
-For more information about upcoming health screenings, go to www.beebehealthcare.org/calendar.
+Megan Williams, DNP, BA, FNP-COPC, director of Population Health, said Beebe will once again host a free flu clinic at the Medical Center in Lewes every Monday from 9 a.m. to 1 p.m., September 19 through November 17, 2016.
+Beebe also participates in free health screenings at events across Sussex County to better serve the community.

 The Centers for Disease Control and Prevention recommends that the following populations consider getting the influenza vaccination: